tiiuae/ghaf-release-storage/readme.md

 * We are using Azure web service to host contents
 * Microsoft Defender for security
 * To manage backup, we are using Azure Backup Vault
-* For the domain, we are using Azure CDN profiles
 * Azure Cloud based IDE

 # How to deploy